Fubukimaru/asMSX/doc/asmsx.md

 because COM files are always loaded at 0100h.

 `.START X` Indicates the starting execution address for ROM, MegaROM and BIN files, if it is not at the beginning of the file.
+Use it before any .ROM-like directive.

 `.SEARCH` For ROMs and MegaROMs to that start on page 1 (4000h), it automatically finds and sets slot and subslot on page 2 (8000h).